How to Make A Lattice-Crust Apple Pie (Gif Tutorial Included!)

 Photo: Nathan Davison

-Also, if you’re going to put in the effort to make lattice-crust pie, you’ve got to make Grandma Ople’s Apple Pie.
+If you’re going to put in the effort to make lattice-crust pie, you’ve got to make Grandma Ople’s Apple Pie.
 I add a little cinnamon to my version of the recipe, but either way, it creates a caramelized crust that will have people raving.
 Even store-bought crusts suddenly seem blue ribbon-worthy.
+Promise.

 How to Make a Perfect Lattice-Topped Pie